-Four South Dakota nonprofits are building on an effort started ahead of last year's voting to increase civic engagement and media literacy by holding televised and in-person events through the 2026 election.
+Four South Dakota nonprofits are trying to increase civic engagement and media literacy through in-person and televised events ahead of the 2026 elections.

-South Dakota News Watch and South Dakota Public Broadcasting partnered to begin the effort.
+South Dakota News Watch and South Dakota Public Broadcasting partnered to begin the effort in 2024.
 The Chiesman Center for Democracy at the University of South Dakota and League of Women Voters of South Dakota have joined.

 Upcoming events

-September, live televised forums on SDPB before the general election.
+- Live televised forums on SDPB in September before early voting begins for the general election.

 Past events

-Here are some of the events that have been held and how to view them.
+Here are some of the events that have been held and, when available, how to view them:

 Civic duties and responsibilities

-Understanding government and knowing what's going on are among the civic duties and responsibilities of living in a democracy, said Julia Hellwege, director of the Chiesman Center and USD associate professor in political science.
+Being informed and understanding government are among the basic civic duties and responsibilities of living in a democracy, said Julia Hellwege, director of the Chiesman Center and USD associate professor in political science.

 "The more all of us all are engaged and informed, the more opportunity we have to be involved in the decision-making process," she said.
 "Otherwise we’re letting politics happen to us.
 If we’re concerned about the things happening to us, the best thing to do is to be involved in the process."